section-engineering-education/engineering-education/articles/javascript-particles-effect-with-tsparticles/index.md

 status: publish
 published: true
 url: /engineering-education/javascript-particles-effect-with-tsparticles/
-title: JavaScript Particles Effect with TsParticles
+title: JavaScript Particles Effect with tsParticles
-description: This article will go through how a developer can add TsParticles to WordPress blogs or any website using standard JavaScript.
+description: This article will go through how a developer can add tsParticles to WordPress blogs or any website using standard JavaScript.
 author: joseph-chege
 date: 2020-11-04T00:00:00-15:00
 topics: [Node.js]